This is a concise derivation for a model of QBO by reducing Laplace's tidal equations along the equator.

 This acceleration version of the QBO is spikier than the more smoothly oscillating conventional wind speed description of QBO.
 Yet this spikiness makes sense as it is physically representative of the seasonally modulated lunar forcing.
 A straightforward time integration of the acceleration model will recover the wind speed version of the QBO.

 Besides the excursion-limiting behavior imposed by a modulation, this formulation can also show amplitude folding at the positive and negative extremes.
-In other words, if the amplitude is too large, the outer modulation starts to shrink the excursion, instead of just limiting it.
+In other words, if the amplitude is too large, the outer modulation starts to shrink the excursion, instead of just limiting it. (edit 6/22/2017: When the amplitude starts folding and bifurcating in this fashion, it falls into the behavioral category identified as atmospheric wave breaking.)

 By carefully applying these factors within the tidal formulation, we can generate a concise solution that has all the characteristics of the measured QBO.
 This needs to be adopted as the de facto QBO model which replaces the original formulation proposed by Lindzen in the late 1960's .